martian-lang/martian-docs/content/getting-started/index.md

 ## Installing

 The easiest way to start using Martian is to download its binary distribution.
+(Standalone binaries coming soon.
+Binaries currently available as part of 10x Genomics software packages.)

 ## Environment Setup